 4. Have you ever come across with disagreement in the decision given by the manager?
 What did you do at that moment?

-This is one of the questions where the interviewer should expect a surprising as well as interesting response.
+This is one of the most common questions in an interview where the interviewer should expect a surprising as well as interesting response.
 It may show two different answers.
 One may show that the candidate is entirely committed towards showing respect and following all the rules and regulations in the workplace.
 The other side may show signs of showing initiative and efforts made for the manager to change their decision and improvise on their way of thinking.
 This could show that this candidate has an intelligent mind and has all the necessary decision making skills whenever needed.

 5. What is the most exciting prospect of this job?